 As a Workmen’s Circle School, our mission and history are linked to a struggle for social and economic justice for all.

-We are committed to understanding the roots of injustice and finding ways to act for a better world, “un besere velt.”
+We are committed to understanding the roots of injustice and finding ways to act for a better world, in Yiddish, “un besere velt.”

 Many adults in our community speak about the importance of the Midtown Workmen’s Circle School as a connection to progressive issues, and together we find opportunities for activism, and teach our children the value of taking time out of our busy lives to make a difference.